hratx47-gigl/Gigl-Website/readme.md

 A team of us software engineers were asked by a client to build the Gigl website.
 We received feedback throughout the iterative build process to launch quickly and efficiently.

 We chose a monolithic architecture.
-Herein we have summarized the user stories built, technology stack utilized, how to launch the site, our work flow and ticketing approach, and team.
+Herein we have discussed the user stories built, technology stack utilized, instructions for getting started, our work flow and ticketing approach, and team composition.

 # Table of Contents
   - [Demo](#demo)